sit/wrkb/kb/champions/aatrox.md

   name: Deathbringer Stance
   slot: P
 - cooldowns:
-  - 13.0
+  - 12.0
-  - 11.0
+  - 10.0
-  - 9.0
+  - 8.0
-  - 7.0
+  - 6.0
-  description: Swings his giant blade, dealing 15 / 45 / 75 / 105 ( +70% / 75% / 70%
+  description: Swings his giant blade, dealing 15 / 45 / 75 / 105 ( +75% / 80% / 85%
-    / 85% AD ) physical damage .
+    / 90% AD ) physical damage .
 This ability can be cast 2 more times, with each cast dealing 25% more damage.
-Enemies hit on the sweetspot will be knockd airborne for 0.25 seconds and dealt 50% bonus damage.
+Enemies hit on the sweetspot will be knocked airborne for 0.25 seconds and dealt 50% bonus damage.
 Deals 65% damage to minions.
 Deals 70% damage to monsters.
   name: The Darkin Blade